teddav/halo2-soundness-bugs/README.md

 - Underlying cryptographic assumptions (e.g., elliptic curves, commitment schemes) to remain secure.
 - and many other layers in-between…

-These layers introduce potential risks—for example, elliptic curve cryptography is currently secure, but long-term threats (such as quantum computing) are why some proof systems are shifting toward hash-based commitments.
+These layers introduce potential risks—for example, elliptic curve cryptography is currently secure, but long-term threats (such as quantum computing) are why some proof systems are shifting toward quantum-safe alternatives (for example, hash-based and lattice-based).

 That said, for now, we’ll assume everything below our circuit is secure and focus purely on soundness within the circuit itself.